-I do solemnly swear by that which I hold most sacred; that I shall be loyal to the Funeral Service Profession, and just and generous to its members;

-that I shall not let the constant relationship and familiarity with death give me cause to yield to carelessness or to violate my obligation to society or to the dignity of my profession.

-That I shall obey the Civil Laws;

-that I shall not divulge professional confidences; and that I shall be faithful to those who have placed their trust in me.

-While I continue to keep this oath inviolate, may it be granted to me to enjoy honor in my life and in my profession;

-and may I be respected by all people for all time.
+I do solemnly swear by that which I hold most sacred; that I shall be loyal to the Funeral Service Profession, and just and generous to its members; that I shall not let the constant relationship and familiarity with death give me cause to yield to carelessness or to violate my obligation to society or to the dignity of my profession.
+That I shall obey the Civil Laws; that I shall not divulge professional confidences; and that I shall be faithful to those who have placed their trust in me.
+While I continue to keep this oath inviolate, may it be granted to me to enjoy honor in my life and in my profession; and may I be respected by all people for all time.

-APPENDICIES APPENDIX A
+APPENDICIES

-POLICY AGAINST DISCRIMINATION INCLUDING SEXUAL HARRASSMENT and BIAS-RELATED CRIMES administrators who will diversify its curriculum and business environment.
+APPENDIX A POLICY AGAINST DISCRIMINATION INCLUDING SEXUAL HARRASSMENT and BIAS-RELATED CRIMES

+Bias-related crimes occur most frequently when intolerance and lack of respect replace understanding the value of diversity in our world.
+American Academy McAllister Institute of Funeral Service has an active program to bring awareness and diversity education to all staff.
+The College seeks faculty and administrators who will diversify its curriculum and business environment.
 Students, faculty and staff are expected to demonstrate respect for others and an awareness of the ethical implications of a person's actions.
 This atmosphere of respect for others will foster an environment which will diminish the instance and opportunity for bias-related crime.